johndoe31415/pdfminify/README.md

 makes grammars and parsing exceptionally easy, even for people without any previous parsing experience.
 If you need parsing and use Python, TPG is *the* go-to solution I would recommend.
 Seriously, it's amazing.
 Check it out.
+Copyright and license details can be found in EXTERNAL_LICENSES.md.

 In order to be able to easily create PDF/A-1b files, pdfminify also includes the ICC sRGB color profile "sRGB_IEC61966-2-1_black scaled.icc".
 It is